My Favourite Meditation Resources

 If you are interested in the teachings of Abraham, I do have an Instagram, Facebook, and Youtube page dedicated to sharing these teachings, called Abraham Hicks Love.
 You are welcome to join our lovely community on these platforms.

 Insight Timer is an excellent resource.
-It has guided meditations, a timer for your own spiritual practices, courses, talks, dedicated groups, meditative music, yoga nidra - the list goes on!
+It has guided meditations, a timer for your own spiritual practices, courses, talks, dedicated groups, meditative music, live yoga classes - the list goes on!

 This app also has a wonderful community on it, where you can meet new people, and reach out to thank them for meditating with you after your practice.